 From museums to mountain vistas, from scenic backroads to an abandoned superhighway – there are a TON of must-see attractions in Bedford County, PA!

-What I’ve assembled for you here is a list of 23 of the best things to see and do in Bedford County, complete with directions and descriptions for all 23.
+What follows is a list of 25 of the best things to see and do in Bedford County, complete with directions to and descriptions of all 25.

 Simply click on the blue text links to view detailed directions and more in-depth articles about each Bedford County “must-see” destination listed below.